ndy-s/captcha-ocr-deploy/README.md

 ### Docker Flask Deployment
 To deploy the Flask application on Docker, follow these steps:
 1. Navigate to the `app` folder by running `cd ./app/` in your terminal to move to the app folder.
-2. Build the Docker image based on the Dockerfile.dev file.
-Run this command `docker build -t captcha-flask-app -f Dockerfile.dev .` to build docker image based on `Dockerfile.dev` file.
+2. Build the Docker image based on the `Dockerfile.dev` file.
+Run this command `docker build -t captcha-flask-app -f Dockerfile.dev .`.
-3. Once the image is built, all you need to do is run the image in a Docker container using this command `docker run captcha-flask-app`.
+3. Once the image is built, all you need to do is run the image in a Docker container using this command `docker run -p 5001:5000 captcha-flask-app`.
-4. Now, you can access the web service using the URL `localhost:8500`.
+4. Now, you can access the web service using the URL `localhost:5001`.
 Upload some images from the `prediction_data` folder to perform predictions on the deployed model.

 ## License
 MIT